vleague2/novelize/README.md

 * Store session data in a more secure way
 * Incorporate Google login as an authentication option
 * Full mobile responsiveness

+On a more grainy level...

+* Remove comments from client code
+* Refactor client code, as there are a lot of repeat functions
+* Refactor server-side sanitization
+* Avoid mutating objects
+* Remove all the alerts just added as temporary notices for required fields

+* Add visual notice of required title fields
+* Debounce database writes from the client
+* Fix tinymce editor size
+* Adjust positioning of plot point dots (same line as title)
+* Allow users to login or register by hitting enter key
+* Adjust spacing for characters without images (left-align it)
+* Add an autosave indicator

+* Investigate redux as a solution for global data
+* Set up a linting service
+* Move to typescript
+* Add in error handling for all CRUD actions
+* Fix React compile warnings (mostly double ==)